Welcome to the Lambert Medical Centre

 We have pre-bookable appointments available with our GP’s, Advanced Nurse Practitioners, Nurses, and Health Care Assistants.
 You can book these with the Reception Team, either in surgery or over the phone, and you can book GP appointments online.
 If you have access already please click on the link at the bottom of the page to book an appointment

 If you are acutely unwell and feel you need to see a GP urgently you should call the surgery.
-If there are no bookable appointments left, you can receive a phone call from a GP.
-They will assess your condition and may be able to help you over the phone, or they may be able to prescribe medication, and if they feel it is necessary they may ask you to attend the surgery.
+If there are no pre- bookable appointments left, you can receive a phone call from a GP.
+They will assess your condition and may be able to help you over the phone, or they may prescribe medication, and if they feel it is necessary they may ask you to attend the surgery.

 Can I see a Nurse practitioner?